orsoli/php-hotel/README.md

 - Insert a button to submit form or onchange select form submit
 - Define a function to filtered the hotels based on parking value get from form
 - Print in page filtered hotels

+2.
+- Use a select form searching hotels besed on rate condition
+- Get the value selected from the same button
+- Add an if contition in filteredHotels function.
+To check the rate value geting from form